Weak, poor, and bad words can dilute the power of your writing. Weak words to avoid in writing are usually fluff words.

 The difference between an article with a great point, a gripping young adult story, or a phenomenal poem is always about your selection of words.

-The following three short lists with examples will hopefully help you make better vocabulary choices.
+Hopefully, the following three short lists with examples will help you make better vocabulary choices.

 These words dilute good writing because they are usually unnecessary.